-Disclaimer: None of the information in this article constitutes medical advice, and is just the opinion of the writer(s) and published for informational purposes only.
+Disclaimer: None of the information in this article constitutes medical advice, and is just the opinion of the writer(s).
 We recommend that patients follow their doctor’s guidance in regard to prescription medication.

-Does Pristiq Work?
+Does Pristiq Improve Depression?

-Researchers in the trial measured patient scores on the Hamilton Depression Rating Scale (HAM-D), which tracks patient responses across a wide variety of symptoms associated with depression, such as insomnia and loss of sex drive.
+Researchers in the trial measured patient symptoms on the Hamilton Depression Rating Scale (HAM-D), which tracks patient responses across a wide variety of symptoms associated with depression, such as insomnia and loss of sex drive.

 The depressed patients taking Pristiq had their depression significantly reduced based on the HAM-D scoring.
 The average score was over 20 at the start of the trial and under 10 at the end of the trial, representing a decrease in depression symptoms of over 50%.

 A 2010 meta-study evaluated the efficacy of Pristiq for patients with major depressive disorder.

 The study authors concluded that Pristiq was safe, effective and tolerable for depressed patients and improved their condition.
 Remission rates were around 10% higher in the groups taking Pristiq compared to the groups taking a placebo pill.
 Remission is defined as an extended period free of any major depressive symptoms.